justintv/Twitch-API/authentication.md

 If you're building a native app that cannot use a web browser, the [Password Credentials Grant Flow][] might be appropriate.
 Due to the sensitive nature of user credentials, there are some extra rules and restrictions you have to follow, detailed on the [Password Credentials Grant Flow][] page.

-[Password Credentials Grant Flow]: Password-Credentials-Grant
+[Password Credentials Grant Flow]: password-credentials.md

 <a name="scope"></a>